webadvanced/ng-remote-validate/readme.md

        required>
 ```

-ngRemote will also add a class named `ng-processing` to the input while the Ajax request is processing.
-You can add some css to your project to show an animation in the input like so
+ngRemote will also add a class named `ng-processing` to the input while the Ajax request is processing and also sets a $processing property on your model property.
+You can add some css to your project to show an animation in the input like so:

 ```css
 input.ng-processing {